 As we've already mentioned, C# requires any method that is overridden to be

-, and any method that overrides another to be declared
+declared virtual, and any method that overrides another to be declared

-with the modifier override
+with the modifier override.

 We handle this by analyzing the class hierarchy and recording the analysis in the